PdroBastos/backend-challenge/README.md

 # Nodejs Challenge

   Hey, thanks for your interest in working with us.
 Before we continue your application we need to check if you can handle some skills.
-  We know that's boring and it sucks, but it allow us to create a team that really can collaborate.
+  We know that's boring and it sucks, but it allows us to create a team that really can collaborate.

   So if you are here, we need to check some of your skills ok?
 Let's do It!